AllenInstitute/brain_observatory_qc/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Feature Request Motivation**
-A clear and concise description of what the problem is.
-Provide links/ issue numbers to related QC Issues or Bug Reports.
+A clear and concise description of problems related to the feature request or the general motivation for the feature such as gaps in information.

-If no issue exists please describe the gap in information that this new metric or plot would be addressing.
+If related to issue:  Provide links/ issue numbers to related QC Issues or Bug Reports.

-**Describe the solution you'd like**
+**Requested Feature/Solution**
 General description: A clear and concise description of what you want to happen.
 If suggesting a specific metric or plot please provide additional information:
  - data streams / files that are used
  - formulas/calculations